JohnHawley/daily-urinal/README.md

 Run: `node index`

 #Results
-Results are outputted to a print.html file where the user can open and print
+Results are outputted to a print.html file where the user can open and print from the browser